TT192: TT192 complex

 A short corridor of TT192, on whose walls Amenhotep IV/Akhenaten and Queen Tiye worship deities and make offertory texts with hymns to Ra, leads to a colonnaded court in which, in the south-east corner, tomb TT407 opens.
 In the colonnaded court, the lower part of a statue of a seated figure with the names of the deceased's parents.
 A corridor leads to a second colonnaded court; here, on the walls, graffiti in hieratic by a certain Khaemopet, son of Ashakhet, and graffiti by other scribes appear.

 Fragment of a relief of two princesses with sistras, who were daughters of Amenhotep III; from TT192, the Tomb of Kheruef.

-It is important to note that, despite the political power of the tomb owner, or perhaps because Kheruef was considered a "strong man" of the previous regime under Amenhotep III, despite the imposing dimensions of the entire complex and the decorations that still survive, Kheruef's tomb was never completed and was actually abandoned.
+Despite the political power of the tomb owner, or perhaps because Kheruef was considered a "strong man" of the previous regime under Amenhotep III, despite the imposing dimensions of the entire complex and the decorations that still survive, Kheruef's tomb was never completed and was actually abandoned.
 In the first colonnaded hall, right in the south-west corner, where the access to the underground areas opens, the ceiling had collapsed causing the collapse of some of the columns and making the hypogeum apartment unusable; other collapses affected areas of the eastern courtyard causing the accumulation of large quantities of debris which, however, had the archaeological merit of preserving the wall paintings in this the area.
 Although this could be one of the hypotheses used to justify the tomb's abandonment, political and religious reasons cannot be excluded considering the passage from Amenhotep III to his son, Amenhotep IV, who changed his name to Akhenaten.
 This could also be confirmed, in the choice of Aten as the dynastic god under Akhenaten, by the work of erasures done to the name of Amun, also performed in TT192, at least in the reachable parts of the tomb, erasures done to the name of Kheruef in TT192 and the fact that his images did not escape this damnatio memoriae, and they were in turn erased in every point where they could be reached despite the recorded tomb collapse.